nlenno1/gym-fit-MS4/README.md

 - Form for all the Users details including name, address and email which will be auto filled if the User is signed in
 - Stripe Payment Element which will verify card number and details on entry with error messages displayed below
 - "Back To Bag" button returns user to the Bag page
-- "Complete Order" button processes order, disabling and hiding form and buttons with an overlay which is removed on completion and redirects to Checkout Success.
+- "Complete Order" button processes order, disabling and hiding form and buttons with an overlay which is removed on completion and redirects to the Checkout Success template.
 Any Card issues are dealt with on the processing overlay.
 If any errors with the form, User is bounced back to the Checkout page.

 **Checkout Success - /checkout_success/<order_number>/**

-- Displays a full Order Review with all details useing in the order including items purchased, billing information and the order date and number with a confirmation email sent to the supplied email address.
+- Displays a full Order Review with all details using in the order including items purchased, billing information and the order date and number with a confirmation email sent to the supplied email address.
 - This page is also used for the Profile Previous Order Details display

 ### Reviews App